mrbungle64/ioBroker.switchbot-ble/README.md

 # Switchbot (BLE) adapter for ioBroker

-This adapter allows you to control your SwitchBot "Bot" and to monitor the temperature/humidity from SwitchBot "Meter".
+This adapter allows you to control your SwitchBot "Bot" and to monitor the temperature/humidity from SwitchBot "Meter" via Bluetooth (BLE).

 ## Before you install

-* This adapter doesn't support Hub Plus/Mini
+* It only supports SwitchBot "Bot" and "Meter" via Bluetooth (BLE)
-* It only supports SwitchBot "Bot" and "Meter" over Bluetooth (BLE)
+* Controlling SwitchBot "Bot" may not be 100% stable (see known issues)
-* Controlling SwitchBot "Bot" isn't 100% stable yet (see known issues)
+* If you are looking for Hub Plus/Mini support, [this adapter](https://github.com/DrozmotiX/ioBroker.switchbot-hub) is what you will need

 ## Supported OS